neilpatel121/homebridge-skyq-tvremote/README.md

         }
     ]
 ```
+**name**: The Name of your Sky Q box in the Home app

+**ipaddress**: Local IP address of the device

+#### Note: If you rename one of the boxes via the UI or in the config it will need to be removed and added back into the Home app

 ### Multiple boxes

 If you have multiple Sky Q boxes then the config could look something like this: